-RLS 307 Topics in Biblical Studies (3)
+RLS 345 Topics in Biblical Studies (3)

-Exploration of areas or issues in the study of the scripture, including specific parts of the Bible (Hebrew scriptures and New Testament, the gospels, the letters of Paul, the prophets) or issues (the life and teachings of Jesus, the formation of the Canon).
+Exploration of areas or issues in the study of the scripture, including specific parts of the Bible (Hebrew Scriptures and New Testament, Apocrypha, Apocalyptic Literature) or issues (the life and teachings of Jesus, the formation of the Canon).
+Prerequisite: One of the following courses - RLS 110, RLS 200, RLS 205, RLS 210, or permission of the instructor.